AdamP1592/Muscle_Sim/DataStructuresDocs.md

 **Description:**

->Standard queue using linkedlist for o(1) enqueue and dequeue
+>Standard queue using linkedlist for o(1) enqueue and dequeue.
+If Queue is empty head and tail are empty

 **Variables:**

 - Queue.head
+    * Type: QueueNode or null
     * The first entry in the Queue

 - Queue.tail
+    * Type: QueueNode or null
     * The last entry in the Queue

 - Queue.size
+    * Type: Number
     * The total size of the Queue

 **Functions**